RxLaboratory/Duik/libs/README.md

 # DuAEF Libraries

 Documentation and examples for the libraries are available in the corresponding subfolder.
+The source code is fully documented too.
 To use any library in your script:

     #include libraryLib.jsxinc